Home » ResourceType (Page 2)

 Goal and learning objectives: training and preparation for exchange in Germany or Austria, networking, inspiration (guests), career planning, language and culture skills, information search.

-Course implementation Hybrid (Campus – online lessons – tasks in LMS itslearning)
+Course implementation: Hybrid (Campus – online lessons – tasks in LMS itslearning)

 Duration: March- May 2024 (14 weeks)

-Below I list advantages of this format:
+Advantages of this format:

-It is good to have different kinds of tasks and environments to enhance the learning experience.
+- It is good to have different kinds of tasks and environments to enhance the learning experience.

-flexible (weather conditions- easy to change the place)
+- flexible (weather conditions- easy to change the place)

-to get guests to attend (abroad, longer distances)
+- to get guests to attend (abroad, longer distances)

-high quality online learning material (e.g. Deutsche Welle)
+- high quality online learning material (e.g. Deutsche Welle)

 in this case: online lessons with a small group, camera on, active participation, discussions.
 Working online did succeed well, because of the group size and motivation of the students.
 Motivation was high due to upcoming stay in Germany/Austria.